andyatkinson/andyatkinson.github.io/rails-tips.md

 <https://github.com/mperham/sidekiq/wiki/Testing> We use the `inline!` method to test jobs synchronously.

 ## External web requests
-We use [webmock](https://github.com/bblimke/webmock) for 3rd party APIs to capture authentic HTTP stubbed responses.
+We use [webmock](https://github.com/bblimke/webmock) for 3rd party APIs to capture real HTTP stubbed responses.

 ## Rails and Database Tips
 ## Statement timeout